jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 For example, at the package manager console on Visual Studio, enter the following command.

+If you are using Chrome version 85:

+    PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 85.0.4183.3800-beta -IncludePrerelease

 If you are using Chrome version 84:

     PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 84.0.4147.3001